Research Starter Grant in Health Outcomes Research

 - The funds have limited restrictions – a characteristic of the program.

 - The funds may be used for salary support but should not exceed 25%.
+Funds may not be used to provide fringe benefits or indirect costs.

 - PhRMA Foundation funds may not be used for indirect costs or fringe benefits.